 Then another pop-up box will appear.
 If the address is correct, select the “Verified” address and then click “Save“.

 Date present business commenced in DC or date expected to begin

 Towards the bottom of the Step 3 page (General Business Information), you’ll see a question about the date business commenced (started) or will start.

-You can use the date that your LLC was approved.
+You can use the date that your LLC was approved (or the LLC Effective Date, if applicable).
 You can find this date on your Articles of Organization or Certificate of Organization.